ndaho-react-organization/ndaho-book-management-app/README.md

 How to manage data stored in local storage using a custom hook.
 How to use github actions

+## Additional module
+bootstrap\
+lodash\
+react-bootstrap\
+react-router-dom\
+uuid : https://www.npmjs.com/package/uuid for creatitng a book unique ID\

+`yarn add bootstrap@4.6.0 lodash@4.17.21 react-bootstrap@1.5.2 node-sass@4.14.1 react-router-dom@5.2.0 uuid@8.3.2`

 ## Additional  Scripts
-This for github actions (Automatic deploy)
+For github actions (Automatic deploy)

 ### npm predeploy
 For npm run build